G3mha/Computer-Architecture/miniproject04/README.md

 - [Appendix](#appendix)

 ## Overview

 Design a 32-bit RISC-V integer microprocessor with a von Neumann architecture that executes one instruction at a time using an 8kB single memory for both code and data.
 The processor will integrate memory-mapped peripherals—including LED PWM controllers and timers—to run a RISC-V assembly program that blinks the LEDs.

+The instructions for this project are available [here](docs/instructions.md).

 ## Design Specifications
 - **Instruction Set:** All Base RV32I instructions Type-R, I, S, B, U and J (excluding `ecall`, `ebreak`, `csrrw`, `csrrs`, `csrrc`, `csrrwi`, `csrrsi`, `csrrci`)